Things to know before you go!

 Bring plenty of memory cards and a few extra batteries.
 All of the camps provide battery charging during the day but it is always good to be prepared.

-If you purchase a new camera or lens, practice with it BEFORE you leave.
-You don't want to miss a shot because you are unfamiliar with your equipment!
+If you purchase a new camera or lens, practice with it BEFORE you leave for your trip.
+You will not want to miss a once in a lifetime shot because you are unfamiliar with your equipment!